cedricpri/TopPlusDMRunIILegacy/README.md

 ### Step 0 (GEN-SIM)
 First, the GENSIM can be produced by running the gensim<YEAR>.py file, using CRAB and the crab_cfg_gensim<YEAR>.py.
-This needs to be done using CMSSW_7_1_43 (for 2016), CMSSW_10_2_16_patch1 (2018).
+This needs to be done using CMSSW_7_1_43/lxplus6 (for 2016), CMSSW_9_3_15_patch3/lxplus6 (2017) CMSSW_10_2_16_patch1 (2018).
 For CRAB to work properly, at this stage, the gridpack name needs to be entered both in the configuration and in the gensim<YEAR>.py file.
+Additionnally, for 2016, it is necessary to run the following command after doing the cmsenv:

+    source /cvmfs/cms.cern.ch/slc6_amd64_gcc700/external/curl/7.59.0/etc/profile.d/init.sh

 ### Step 1 (Premix)
 Then, the Premix can be produced by running the premix<YEAR>.py file, using CRAB and the crab_cfg_premix<YEAR>.py.